 In part because of this, the actor knows little about Ronnie’s life and background, something she’s keen to put right for the sake of her own young son, Henry.
 “I think it’s powerful knowing where you come from,” she says.

 She begins by visiting her mother, Gaynor, who says she had a sense from Ronnie of things kept hidden.
 Nevertheless, Minnie still catches some first glimpses of Ronnie’s past.
-A birth certificate reveals he was born in 1921 in Swansea.
+A birth record reveals he was born in 1921 in Swansea in Wales.
 His parents weren’t married.
-In addition, she learns her father threw a medal that he won at the Battle of the Heligoland Bight into the Thames.
+In addition, she learns her father threw a medal that he won at the Battle of the Heligoland Bight in the Second World War into the Thames.
 But why?

 But as Minnie learns on a visit to Brooklands Museum, where she gets aboard a partially restored Wellington and meets a veteran who knew Ronnie, the raid was a disaster.
 The bombers, 12 of which were lost, came up against fast-moving Messerschmitt 109s, which carried guns that fired 20mm cannon shells.
 Ronnie, a teenage gunner, had to beat out a fire with his gloved hands.
 His best friend and crewmate, gunner Walter Lilley, was killed, the young airman’s body lost at the bottom of the North Sea when the damaged aeroplane was forced to ditch.
 It’s a revelation that gives a new significance to Ronnie’s decision to throw his medal into the water.

 Ronnie was awarded the Distinguished Flying Medal for his bravery that day, but it’s clear the battle exacted a terrible price as he battled with mental illness for much of the early part of the war.
 In November 1943, though, he was commissioned as a pilot officer.
 “He healed by going back and carrying on,” says Minnie.